Image Selector

 Introduction

 The Image Selector for Kria Starter Kits is pre-provisioned as part of the kit manufacturing loaded QSPI image.
-If a user wants to use the same feature in their production SOM users’ needs to build the Image Selector application with the XIS_UPDATE_A_B_MECHANISM build time flag enabled.
-Source code has been provided in GitHub for developers wishing to customize further.
+If you want to use the same feature in your production SOM, you need to build the Image Selector application with the XIS_UPDATE_A_B_MECHANISM build time flag enabled.
+Source code is provided in GitHub to customize further.

 Code Flow